-If you have been waiting for a senior UX role in Wellington and would relish the opportunity to contribute to high profile future focussed designs - send your CV and work to Hana Chadwick at The Creative Store, email firstname.lastname@example.org or call The Creative Store on (09) 365 1077 to discuss further.
+Send your CV and work to Hana Chadwick at The Creative Store, email email@example.com or call The Creative Store on (09) 365 1077 for further information.

 Visit The Creative Store website www.thecreativestore.co.nz to view all our jobs online.

 Well NZR don't need to be impartial.
 There only obligation is getting the best deal possible for their stakeholders.
 Interesting to hear Steve Tew say this deal was done inside of Skys exclusive negation window, so they didn't even explore ...